BZoennchen/Pages/cv.md

 ## Publications

 **2022** | Sabine Hammer, Sarah Ottinger, Veronika Thurner and **Benedikt Zönnchen**<br>
-Bonding in times of pandemia -- a concept for purely virtual kick-off days to the student entry phase.<br>
+Bonding in Times of Pandemia -- A Concept for Purely Virtual Kick-off Days to the Student Entry Phase.<br>
 In *Mobility for Smart Cities and Regional Development -- Challenges for Higher Education*,<br>
 [DOI: 10.1007/978-3-030-93904-5_19](https://doi.org/10.1007/978-3-030-93904-5_19)<br>